Low Hall Garth

 Hillwalking The Coniston fells can easily be reached directly from the cottage, as can those around Great Langdale by a rather longer walk across Wrynose Pass.
 Lower level walks around Tilberthwaite and Tarn Hows, and the exploration of the nearby Cathedral Cavern (torches essential) may be undertaken on the rare occasions it rains in the Lake District!

 Climbing As the closest climbing hut, Low Hall Garth is ideal accommodation for those wanting to access some of the best sport climbing in the Lake District at Runestone Quarry – just a short walk away.
 This slate quarry offers routes across a wide range of grades from 4’s right up to 7’s.
 It’s ideal for beginners and medium-grade climbers alike, but like all quarries take care in case of loose rock.
-The FRCC have made the October 2023 update to their mini-guide to Runestone freely available here.
+The FRCC have made the October 2023 update to their mini-guide to Runestone freely available and a copy can be downloaded here.
 The guide has 29 pages with topos showing the current crop of 33 routes in the Lower Quarry, 38 in the Middle Quarry and 8 in the Upper Quarry.
-Some of these routes were put up by YRC members as reported in YRC Journals 2021 and 2022.
+Some of these routes were put up by YRC members as reported in YRC Journals 2021 and 2022

 Location and Access